Repetition and pair-interaction of string-like hopping motions in glassy polymers: String interaction

-We have visually examined the detailed particle trajectories of dozens of non-returning second hops.
-Interpretation for their origin get significantly easier at low $T$.
-For $T \alt 0.32$, all of them can be identified as being caused by pair-interactions of strings similar to the example of string crossing shown in Fig. \ref{Figint}(a)-(b).
+To understand the mechanism responsible for the non-returning second hops, we have visually examined hundreds of relevant particle trajectories.
+Interpretation for their origin get significantly easier at low $T$ as string-like hopping motions completely dominate over collective flow.
+For $T \alt 0.32$, all non-returning second hops can be identified as being caused by pair-interactions of strings similar to the example of string crossing shown in Fig. \ref{Figint}.
 Here, a particle labeled as $j$ is shared by two strings.
 The first string-like motion (green) induces the first hop of particle $j$.
 The new position of $j$ enables a new string (blue).
 The second string-like motion along the new string then induces the second hop of particle $j$.
 This however disable the first string so that it cannot be reversed unless the second string is first reversed.
-If not reversed eventually, all 7 hops contribute to an $\alpha$ relaxation.
+If not reversed eventually, all 7 hops contribute to structural relaxation.

-Based on these observations, we propose that without pair interactions, string-like repetitions occur indefinitely exhibiting memory effects and contribute only to $\beta$ relaxations.
-Pair interactions can break the repetition and generate $\alpha$ relaxations.
+We thus conclude from our observations that individual string repetitions at low $T$ occur indefinitely contributing only to $\beta$ relaxations.
+Pair interactions can break the repetition and generate structural relaxations.
+At slightly higher $T$, this mechanism can still be observed but are sometimes complicated by the presence of liquid-like collective flow.